 I am an image collector.
 The things I see, or envision in my mind’s eye, often become meaningful icons that inform my photography.
-The camera is the mechanism by which I hope to translate that visual imagery into meaningful photographs.

 As a young child, I remember staring out the window from the upper berth of a railway sleeper car, long after my parents were asleep, and freeze-framing the nighttime beauty of farms and fences and moonlit reflections in ponds as they raced by to the steady clickety-clack of the wheels on the tracks.
 I seek to recapture that same sense of wonder and discovery each time I look through the lens, infusing those revelations with fresh feeling and purpose, rich in intangibles, subtextural statements, and conversations.